Related Policies and Additional References:

 - Suspected or actual illegal alcohol violations

-- Case Management: Once Incident reports have been submitted into Maxient, the Director of Student Integrity and Welfare (or their designee) is responsible for creating a Maxient case and virtual case file that will serve as the single source of documentation for the investigation, adjudication, and resolution of each reported incident.
+- Case Management: Once Incident reports have been submitted into Maxient, the Assistant Director of Student Integrity and Welfare (or their designee) is responsible for creating a Maxient case and virtual case file that will serve as the single source of documentation for the investigation, adjudication, and resolution of each reported incident.
 Once this case file has been created, the following rules are used to route cases for additional review:

-- Cases that represent a possible violation of University policy are routed to the Director of Student Integrity and Welfare for review and resolution, according to the policies and procedures found in the University’s Code of Student Conduct.
+- Cases that represent a possible violation of University policy are routed to the Assistant Director of Student Integrity and Welfare for review and resolution, according to the policies and procedures found in the University’s Code of Student Conduct.

-- Cases that contain potential violations of the University’s Equal Opportunity, Nondiscrimination, Sexual and Other Forms of Harassment policy are forwarded to the University’s Vice Provost and Dean of Students, who serves at the Deputy Title IX Coordinator, and CCd to the University Title IX Coordinator.
+- Cases that contain potential violations of the University’s Equal Opportunity, Nondiscrimination, Sexual and Other Forms of Harassment policy are forwarded to the University’s Vice President and Dean of Students, who serves at the Deputy Title IX Coordinator, and CCed to the University Title IX Coordinator.
 These cases are managed according to the University’s Equity Discrimination Resolution Process (EDRP) for resolving allegations of harassment and discrimination.

-- Cases generated from incident reports related to student wellness concerns are routed to the Dean of Students, the Director of Student Counseling and Testing Services and, for on-campus residents, the Director of Residence Life
+- Cases generated from incident reports related to student wellness concerns are routed to the Dean of Students, the Executive Director, Student Health and Wellness Programs and, for on-campus residents, the Assistant Dean of Residence Life.

-- Cases from incident reports which only document violations of Residence Life policy are forwarded to the Hall Director of the building where the incident occurred for review and resolution.
+- Cases from incident reports which only document violations of Residence Life policy are forwarded to the Area Coordinator of the building where the incident occurred for review and resolution.